Sections

 If you are in Normal View, it is necessary to click View > Header and Footer.
 If you switch to Page Layout View (Word 97) or Print Layout View (Word 2000) you will see them as unavailable.
 Double-click in the header or footer and the Header/Footer toolbar will be accessible.

-The section break doesn't allow me to have both portrait and landscape text on the same page.
+The Section break doesn't allow me to have both portrait and landscape text on the same page.

-Unfortunately, Word will not allow this by the use of a section break.
+Unfortunately, Word will not allow this by the use of a Section break.
 To achieve the desired effect, you must insert a text box.

 CK Note: Everything that follows has been added by me and does not appear in the original of this chapter.